rse/k8s-sample/README.md

   ```

 - `6-run-kubernetes`:<br/>
-  Here you can find the procedure for installing **k8s-sample** onto
+  Here you can find the procedure for installing the **k8s-sample**
-  a Kubernetes run-time environment via the clients kubectl(1) and helm(1).
+  container (from step 4) onto a Kubernetes run-time environment via the
+  clients kubectl(1) and helm(1).

   ```sh
   $ (cd 6-run-kubernetes && make install [DATABASE=pgsql])